Chihyuan99/spring-boot-3.0-with-oauth2/README.md

-# Spring boot OAuth2 Social Login
+# Spring boot 3.0 with OAuth2 Social Login

-A sample project that shows how to implement OAuth2 login using Github as a resource server
+A sample project that shows how to implement OAuth2 login using **Github** and **Google** as resource servers

 ### Application diagram